 Maharashtra National Law University (MNLU), Aurangabad

 Apart from these universities, CLAT is also accepted by major Law Schools.
-Candidates are advised to wait for the official prospectus of CLAT 2020 for detailed information.
-The official website has been started for CLAT 2020..
+Candidates are advised to wait for the official prospectus of CLAT 2021 for detailed information.
+The official website has been started for CLAT.
+The all India Common Law Admission Test (CLAT) for admission to 19 national law universities’ (NLUs) undergraduate and postgraduate degree programmes will be held as per the schedule

 Steps to file your application:

-- It can be accessed from the CLAT-2020 website (www.clat.ac.in).
-Candidates have to register on the CLAT-2020 online application webpage by using their personal e-mail IDs and mobile phone number.
+- It can be accessed from the CLAT-2021 website (www.clat.ac.in).
+Candidates have to register on the CLAT-2021 online application webpage by using their personal e-mail IDs and mobile phone number.

 - To register the application, candidates have to choose the tab ‘Click here for new registration’ and enter name, email-id and mobile number.
 A provisional registration number and password will be generated by the system and will be sent to the candidate through email and SMS.